0racle/raku-Inline-J/README.md

 Currently the only J datatypes supported are:

   * boolean  -> Bool
   * literal  -> Str
   * integer  -> Int
   * floating -> Num
+  * unicode  -> Str
- * unicode4 -> Str
+  * unicode4 -> Str  (**EXPERIMENTAL**)

-unicode4 values are stored as UTF-16 in J, but normalised to UTF-8 when converted to Raku.
+unicode values are encoded as UTF-16 in J, but normalised to UTF-8 when converted to Raku. unicode4 values are encoded as UTF-32 in J. Raku (specifically, it's VM) does not have a UTF-32 decoder, so I have written a naïve `utf32-to-utf8` function in pure Raku, which may be buggy, and is likely to be slow on large inputs.

 Current notable omissions are 'extended', 'rational', and 'complex' numbers, as well as 'boxed' arrays.